 Cell phone and electronic device usage in the classroom and college laboratory setting.
 All cell phone and other electronic device usage will be prohibited during class, clinical and simulation laboratory activities, tests and test reviews unless authorized by instructor for classroom/lab activities.
 During testing and test review/remediation, all personal belongings including cell phones, electronic devices, book bags, and purses will be placed in a secure area of the classroom.
 These items may be retrieved after all testing or review is complete.
 Laptops are welcome for note-taking or research but should be in sleep mode when the class is involved in interactive activities not requiring online information.
 Students are expected to participate in interactive discussions.
 Laptop computers or mobile devices can become distractions preventing active participation in the classroom.
 Any student who violates this policy may be asked to leave the classroom.
-Any student using a cell phone or other electronic device during a test/exam or during a test review will receive a grade of zero for that test or exam and a F for the course.
-Please refer to the Academic Integrity section in this handbook.
+Any student using a cell phone or other electronic device during a test/exam or during a test review will seen as cheating and reported to Student Services.
+Please refer to the Academic Integrity section in this handbook for more information.